peterpeter5/shallot/README.md

 ### middleware

 Most of `shallot`s  functionality is implemented via middlewares.
 That makes it possible to easily extend, configure or change `shallot`s behaviour.
-In fact: if you don't like the implementation of a certain middleware, just write your own and use it insetad (or better: enhance `shallot` via PR)!
+In fact: if you don't like the implementation of a certain middleware, just write your own and use it instead (or better: enhance `shallot` via PR)!

 The general functionality of a middleware is, that it wraps a handler-function-call.
 Middlewares are designed that way, that they can be composed / chained together.
 So for a middleware-chain with 3 different middlewares, a call chain might look like: